jbcodeforce/jbcodeforce.github.io/docs/coding/apicurio.md

 ## Developer experience

 * Define your microservice with JAXRS and Swagger annotation.
-Here is a [guide for quarkus openapi and swagger-ui](https://quarkus.io/guides/openapi-swaggerui) for detail.
+Here is a [guide for quarkus openapi and swagger-ui](https://quarkus.io/guides/openapi-swaggerui) for details.
-Here is an example of properties to add to quarkus application.properties:
+Below is an example of properties to add to a quarkus `application.properties` file:

   ```
   mp.openapi.extensions.smallrye.info.title=Example API